mmariani123/MethylMasteR/README.md

     YOU CANNOT change "/home/docker/work" because this is inside the container.
     Also, make sure that "/dartfs/rc/lab/S/SalasLab/programs/methylmaster_base_slim_script.sif"" <br>
     is the path to the .sif file that you created above <br>
-4.)
-Open your web browser of choice and navigate to http://127.0.0.1:8787/ <br>
-5.)
-Follow the commands below in the Rocker RStudio session ... <br>
+6.) files will be output in the working directory that you created above <br>

 # Run MethylMasteR